mcclure/snes9x/README-USAGE.md

 This is an emulator hack that turns 1-player games into 2-player games by sharing in-game inventory over the internet.
 The sharing software is in the coop/ directory.
 A copy of snes9x-rr is included.

-This currently works with Legend of Zelda: A Link to the Past; the [Link to the Past Randomizer](http://vt.alttp.run/randomizer); and Super Metroid.
+This currently works with Legend of Zelda: A Link to the Past; the [Link to the Past Randomizer](http://vt.alttp.run/randomizer); and Super Metroid and its randomizer.

 # Usage

-When you boot this up, you'll want to turn off the "frame display" by pressing period, and probably turn off bilinear filtering in the video menu.

-When you're ready, open the ROM you wish to play.
+Open the ROM you wish to play.
 Then select `File->Lua Scripting->New Lua Script Window`.
 Click "Browse" and select "coop.lua" inside the coop directory.

 Emu-coop communicates using Internet Relay Chat.
 You will get a popup asking which IRC server you want to connect to, what nickname you want to use, and what the nickname of your Player 2 will be.
 Once you're connected, tell your Player 2 to connect to the same network and enter your nick in their emulator.
 You should see either "Connected to partner", or an error message, pop up on your game screen.